-For the three and six months ended June 30, 2015, the Company recorded a provision for taxes of \$6,000 and \$12,000, respectively.
-For the three and six months ended June 30, 2014, the Company recorded a tax benefit of \$2,000 and \$438,000, respectively.
-The provision for income taxes for the three and six months ended June 30, 2015 was primarily comprised of state taxes during the period.
-The tax benefit for the three and six months ended June 30, 2014 was primarily comprised of tax liabilities in certain states, offset by a tax refund received from the state of New Jersey, as a result of a settlement of an audit and acceptance of a refund claim for the tax year ended December 31, 2007.
+For the three and nine months ended September 30, 2015, the Company recorded a provision for taxes of \$1,000 and \$13,000, respectively.
+For the three and nine months ended September 30, 2014, the Company recorded a tax benefit of \$222,000 and \$660,000, respectively.
+The provision for income taxes for the three and nine months ended September 30, 2015 was primarily comprised of state taxes during the period.
+The tax benefit for the three and nine months ended September 30, 2014 was primarily related to tax liabilities in certain states, offset by a tax refund received from the state of New Jersey, as a result of a settlement of an audit and acceptance of a refund claim for the tax year ended December 31, 2007 and, for the three months ended September 30, 2014, a reduction of the Company's unrecognized tax benefit as a result of the California Franchise Tax Board audit that was favorably settled.

 The Company periodically evaluates the realizability of its net deferred tax assets based on all available evidence, both positive and negative.
 The realization of net deferred tax assets is dependent on the Company's ability to generate sufficient future taxable income during periods prior to the expiration of tax attributes to fully utilize these assets.
-The Company weighed both positive and negative evidence and determined that there is a continued need for a full valuation allowance on its deferred tax assets in the United States as of June 30, 2015.
+The Company weighed both positive and negative evidence and determined that there is a continued need for a full valuation allowance on its deferred tax assets in the United States as of September 30, 2015.
 Should the Company determine that it would be able to realize its remaining deferred tax assets in the foreseeable future, an adjustment to its remaining deferred tax assets would cause a material increase to income in the period such determination is made.

 As of December 31, 2014, the Company did not have any uncertain tax positions.
-There were no material changes to our unrecognized tax benefits in the six months ended June 30, 2015, and we do not expect to have any significant changes to unrecognized tax benefits through the end of the fiscal year.
+The only unrecognized tax benefit in the nine months ended September 30, 2015 is related to California R&D activities which results in a \$35,000 unrecognized tax benefit balance as of September 30, 2015.
+We do not expect to have any other significant changes to unrecognized tax benefits through the end of the fiscal year.
 Because of our history of tax losses, certain tax years remain open to tax audit.
 The Company's policy is to recognize interest and penalties related to uncertain tax positions (if any) as a component of the income tax provision.